- Can dogs get colds?

-If you have a sniffle or cough, you may be worried that you may pass the illness onto your companion, but you’ll be glad to know that this isn’t possible.
+It is very unlikely that your dog will contract a cold from a human.
+If you have a sniffle or cough, you may be worried that you may pass the cold onto your companion, but you’ll be glad to know that this isn’t possible.
 Dogs are not affected by the common cold virus that infects humans.

 Can dogs get the flu?

 Dogs also can’t get the same type of flu as humans, but they can get canine flu.
 The symptoms are relatively similar to flu in humans but have a different cause.
 Your dog may experience the following: sneezing, runny nose, coughing, lethargy, lack of appetite and fever.
 Dog flu is easily spread between other canines once they’ve been exposed to the illness, and according to Pets Web MD, if your dog is exposed to an infected dog, the chances of them getting it are very high.